lucasjoliveau/doc/en/applications/finance/accounting/taxes/retention.md

 ## Configuration

-In Odoo, a withholding tax is defined by creating a negative tax.
+In Konvergo ERP, a withholding tax is defined by creating a negative tax.
 For a retention of 10%, you would configure the following tax (accessible through Configuration ‣ Taxes):